Alkamal01/Rust-API-GATEWAY/examples/http_routing/README.md

 ## Networks

-Both services are connected via the `kairos-network` bridge network, allowing them to communicate using service names.
+Both services are connected via the `Rusta-network` bridge network, allowing them to communicate using service names.

 ## Notes

 - The gateway rewrites `/test/health` to `/` when forwarding to the backend
 - Authentication is disabled for this example (`auth_required: false`)
-- The Kairos gateway image supports both `linux/amd64` and `linux/arm64` architectures
+- The Rusta gateway image supports both `linux/amd64` and `linux/arm64` architectures